golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/blinky.md

 ## Expected Results

 The Blinky app will make the red LED on the underside of the MagTag board blink on and off about once every two seconds.

+## Challenge: Modifying Blinky

+* Find the source files for blinky.
+* Modify the blink period in the source files
+* Recompile/reflash -- Try leaving off the `-p` command for a faster recompile.

+### Questions:
+1. What do you notice about directory structure for Zephyr projects?